jasujm/enhanced-enum/docs/enumecglib.rst

 Creating C++ enum from a mapping ................................

-This is a convenient method if the enum definitions are loaded from a file using general purpose serialization format like JSON or YAML.
+This is a convenient method if the enum definition is loaded from a file using general purpose serialization format like JSON or YAML.

 .. doctest::